-I see the GOP finished robbing the American public just in time to leave for their holiday break 👍🇺🇸
+I see the GOP finished robbing the American public just in time to leave for their holiday break. 👍🇺🇸

 Recently one of my favorite restaurants changed ownership and made some capricious (read: bad) changes to their menu.
 I felt pretty upset about it, which sounds silly given the things that are actually wrong in the world, but I’d been going to that restaurant for nearly two decades and had grown pretty attached to it being there in the specific way that it existed up until now.